msp-strath/cs208-logic/pages/pred-logic-intro.md

    ```

-6. For every tree that is green, there is a tree that is blue.
+6. “For every tree that is green, there is a tree that is blue”.

    ```formulaentry {id=saying-ex6}
    ```